Establishing a Culture of Literacy

 Research shows that traditional stand and deliver workshops are ineffective at changing instructional practices.
 Teachers find it difficult to translate theoretical models into classroom practice.
 For that reason, AIM PATHWAYS™online training courses are designed to follow a Learn, Practice and Apply cycle.

-The fully digital Pathways to Proficient Reading course on AIM Pathways has received accreditation from the International Dyslexia Association for its alignment to the IDA's Knowledge and Practice Standards for Teachers of Reading.
-Our next individual cohort begins on February 3.
+The fully digital Pathways to Literacy Leadership and Pathways to Proficient Reading course on AIM Pathways are aligned to the IDA's Knowledge and Practice Standards for Teachers of Reading.
+Our next individual cohorts begin this summer.

-We have scheduled webinar opportunities for you to learn more about the Pathways to Proficient Reading course, see a demonstration of the AIM Pathways digital platform and learn how you can foster a culture of literacy in your school or register for our February 3 course for $550.
+We have scheduled webinar opportunities for you to learn more about the Pathways to Proficient Reading course, see a demonstration of the AIM Pathways digital platform and learn how you can foster a culture of literacy in your school or register for an upcoming course for $550.